SavaKovacevic/frontend_coding_challenge/README.md

 ## Prerequisites

-install node.js from nodejs.org
-install npm
+If you don't have node.js and npm installed on your computer you can install it from www.nodejs.org and www.npmjs.com (or run
 ```
 [sudo] npm install npm -g
 ```
-install gulp from gulpjs.com
+in your terminal).

 ### Install and run locally

 Download on clone repository.
-Run terminal and go to repository folder
+Run terminal and go to repository folder.

 ```
 cd repositoryDestination
 ```

-Install npm packages used in projects
+Install npm packages used in projects.

 ```
 npm install
 ```

-After installation is completed run project locally with gulp
+After installation is completed run project locally with gulp.

 ```
 gulp watch